frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-account.md

 * Use IMAP
 * Use SSL
 * Attachment Limit
-* **Append To**: Add emails in this account to a DocType in the Communication section.
+* **Append To**: This feature creates DocTypes when an email is sent to a particular email account.
+For example, you can append support@example.com to the Issue DocType.
+On doing this, whenever an email is sent to support@example.com, the system will create an Issue for it.
+Similarly if you link jobs@example.com, when emails are sent to jobs@example.com, a Job Applicant DocType is created.
 * **Default Incoming**: If ticked, all replies to your company (eg: replies@yourcomany.com) will come to this account.
 * **Email Sync Option**: Whether to sync all or only unseen emails.
 * **Initial Sync Count**: Number of emails to sync the first time.